 Dividends are only taxed when they become payable to you personally and, as a director, you have control over when you pay them.
 This means you can manage both the timing and the amount of your personal tax liabilities.
 If your income level drops, it could be a good idea to wait until the next financial year before taking profits from the company.

-Think about the total dividends you take from the company across the year as a whole.
+Think about the total dividends you take from the Limited Company across the year as a whole.
 If it’s likely to take you over the higher tax rate threshold, it might be worth holding off taking any more until the next financial year if you can afford it.